MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-manage-sequences.md

     > ![Select leads to connect the sequence to](media/sequence-select-leads-connect-sequence.png "Select leads to connect the sequence to")

     >[!NOTE]
     >You can't connect a sequence to a record that has already been associated with a different sequence.
-You must remove the record from the sequence it's currently associated with, and then connect it to the sequence you want.<!--Edit okay?
-I found this a bit hard to parse.
-Maybe I didn't make it better.--> More information: [View details of a sequence and its connected records](#view-details-of-a-sequence-and-its-connected-records)
+You must remove the record from the sequence it's currently associated with, and then connect it to the sequence you want.
+More information: [View details of a sequence and its connected records](#view-details-of-a-sequence-and-its-connected-records)

 5. Select **Connect sequence**.
 The list of available sequences that appears includes sequences created by you and other sales managers.